Go to content

 Researching the right keywords for SEO

-Once you've identified the themes you want to cover on your site, it's a good idea to decide which keywords to use for good natural referencing.
+Once you've identified the themes you'd like to cover on your site, it's time to decide which keywords you'd like to use for SEO purposes.
 The volume of monthly requests and the competition will help you choose one expression over another.

 Competitors